-- The Custer Gallatin may coordinate with tribes in managing traditional cultural properties and cultural landscapes, where historic preservation laws alone may not adequately protect the resources or values. - The Custer Gallatin may accommodate and facilitate the use of areas of tribal importance such as sacred sites and traditional use areas (trails, campsites, plant collection locations, springs, etc.) that are essential in maintaining the cultural identity and cultural practices of tribal communities. - A government to government tribal consultation protocol may be developed for each Indian Tribe that has treaty rights or aboriginal ties to the national forest. - Tribal perspectives, needs, and concerns, as well as traditional ecological knowledge, may be incorporated into project design and decisions, as appropriate. - The Custer Gallatin may develop a Custer Gallatin specific policy, in consultation with the treaty tribes for the collection of forest products for traditional cultural and purposes. - The Custer Gallatin may consult with tribes to identify sacred sites and traditional cultural locations and develop a strategy for appropriate recognition and management. - In consultation with the tribes, the Custer Gallatin may undertake protective measures for areas of scenic, cultural, traditional values, and natural resources habitats (such as plants and wildlife, minerals, fossils) identified by tribes and traditional practitioners that occur on the national forest. - Tribal traditional ecological knowledge (TEK) may be used to help address climate change and forest restoration.
+- The Custer Gallatin may coordinate with Tribes in managing traditional cultural properties and cultural landscapes, where historic preservation laws alone may not adequately protect the resources or values. - The Custer Gallatin may accommodate and facilitate the use of areas of tribal importance such as sacred sites and traditional use areas (trails, campsites, plant collection locations, springs, etc.) that are essential in maintaining the cultural identity and cultural practices of tribal communities. - A government-to-government tribal consultation protocol may be developed for each Indian Tribe that has treaty rights or aboriginal ties to the national forest. - Tribal perspectives, needs, and concerns, as well as traditional ecological knowledge, may be incorporated into project design and decisions, as appropriate. - The Custer Gallatin may develop a Custer Gallatin specific policy, in consultation with the treaty Tribes for the collection of forest products for traditional cultural and purposes. - The Custer Gallatin may consult with Tribes to identify sacred sites and traditional cultural locations and develop a strategy for appropriate recognition and management. - In consultation with the Tribes, the Custer Gallatin may undertake protective measures for areas of scenic, cultural, traditional values, and natural resources habitats (such as plants and wildlife, minerals, fossils) identified by Tribes and traditional practitioners that occur on the national forest. - Tribal traditional ecological knowledge (TEK) may be used to help address climate change and forest restoration. - The following map of treaty rights and land cessions within and surrounding the Custer Gallatin National Forest (figure 1) may be used to apply plan direction.